sxbide/sxbide/README.md

 # 👋 Hey there, I'm Sebastian!

-I'm a self-taught developer from **Carinthia, Austria**, currently 20 years old and loving the world of code.
+I'm a self-taught developer from **Carinthia, Austria**, currently 20 years old.

 ---